Welcome to LDG

-Our schedule is currently open to accept new Design projects in
+Our schedule will be open to accept new Design projects in

 Feel free to contact LDG to discuss your new project!